DworkinLab/Bio720/RNA_Seq/RNA_Seq_Salmon_Tutorial_2021.md

 ### The commands used for salmon for this data set
 In case you want to try this yourself at a later date.
 DO NOT RUN this now.

 First I downloaded the Drosophila transcriptome from flybase (in the drosophilaReference folder).
+For your genome databases there may be specialized databases, or you may wish to use emsembl or UCSC versions of genomes or transcriptomes.

 salmon requires the generation of the index for the transcriptome (this only has to be done once per transcriptome).
 I used the commands

  **Don't re-run the index right now**

- Please note that this has undergone a major change.
-I am showing the older fast way, but please take a look at how to build the decoys as discussed in the tutorial above.
+ Please note that this has undergone a major change, based on some findings and suggestions [in this study](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02151-8).
+I am showing the older "easy" way, but please take a look at how to build the decoys as discussed in the tutorial above, or [this little (and straightforward) tutorial](https://combine-lab.github.io/alevin-tutorial/2019/selective-alignment/).
 You can also download some pre-computed indexes for this (and many other applications) from [refgenie](http://refgenomes.databio.org/index) which provides reference genome files for a number of commonly studied species.

-I have not used this new approach, but will try to work on it and see how it changes the results!
+I have just started to use this new approach, so I don't know much about its influence yet.
+Let me know if you want our script to build the index with decoys (the other way)

 ```bash